StockSharp/AlgoTrading/Designer/Gallery/Schemas/KDJ_Expert_Advisor/README.md

 # KDJ Expert Advisor Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

-A port of the MetaTrader KDJ advisor.
-The J line is rebuilt here as the difference between the %K and %D lines of the Stochastic Oscillator, and that difference decides the side: the diagram buys when it turns positive or when %K keeps rising while it is already positive, and sells on the mirror conditions.
-Two things are adapted to the packaged history: the original four-hour candles become hourly ones, so a month of data still gives enough bars, and the pip-based stop and target become percent distances that work on any instrument.
+A KDJ diagram in which the J line is rebuilt as the difference between the %K and %D lines of the Stochastic Oscillator.
+That difference decides the side: the diagram buys when it turns positive or when %K keeps rising while it is already positive, and sells on the mirror conditions.
+Hourly candles give a month of data enough bars, while percentage stop and target distances work on any instrument.

 ![schema](schema.svg)